dieterDG/qotd-quote-of-the-day/readme.txt

 **CSS structure:**

-The plugin does not ship its own frontend CSS.
-Style the output using your theme:
+The plugin does not style the quote output — all visual styling is left to your theme.
+The only included CSS handles the skeleton loader during page load.

 `.qotd` — outer wrapper
 `.qotd__text` — the quote text